General

 See Section 2.7, headed Moral Rights, in Casey (2004).

-Unless every single aspect of the materials you produce has been designed and created by yourself, other copyright owners may also have a stake in what you produce.
+Using third-party materials: Unless every single aspect of the materials you produce has been designed and created by yourself, other copyright owners (third-parties) may also have a stake in what you produce.
 This is especially likely in the case of authentic texts, authentic audio and video recordings, and images.
 See:

-If you send us anything that you would like to be included in the resources at the ICT4LT website, we will ask you to endorse an agreement containing the following statement.
-Feel free to use the same wording if you manage a website that publishes materials from outside sources.
+If you send us any materials that you would like to be included in the resources at the ICT4LT website, you must send us a statement that guarantees that:

-You may consider making your work subject to a Creative Commons Licence, as detailed in our own Copyright notice.
+You may consider making your work subject to a Creative Commons Licence, as detailed in our own copyright notice at the foot of this page..

 Plagiarism is a growing problem, which we refer to in:

-See the website of JISC's plagiarism detection service, TurnitinUK, which is hosted at http://www.submit.ac.uk.
-This enables institutions and staff to carry out electronic comparison of students' work against electronic sources, including electronic sources containing other students' work.
-The service is based in the UK and accessed via standard Web browsers.
+See the website of Turnitin, a plagiarism detection service.
+This makes it possible for institutions and staff to carry out electronic comparison of students' work against electronic sources, including electronic sources containing other students' work.

 Certain national monuments are subject to copyright even if you take a photo of them yourself, e.g. photographs of the Eiffel Tower by night.
-See the official Eiffel Tower (SNTE) site: http://www.tour-eiffel.fr/teiffel/fr/pratique/faq/index.html
+See the Eiffel Tower website FAQs.

 The reason for this is the copyright that the lighting company claims on the configuration of the lighting that was installed in 2003.
 It is unlikely that the SNTE would do anything to prevent the publication of pictures of the Eiffel Tower on a personal website consisting of holiday snaps.
 They might, however, object to the commercialisation of photographs depicting the Eiffel Tower illuminated at night.